Temporary road closures

 You must apply for temporary road closures at least two months prior to the date.

 Council staff do not have legal authority to approve closures for public events.
-Under the Local Government Act 1974 only the Council or a council committee can approve the closure.
+Under the Local Government Act 1974 only the elected Council or a council committee can approve the closure.
 It is not possible to ‘fast track’ a late or urgent application.

 Temporary road closures are typically requested for activities and events such as exhibitions, shows, markets, filming or sports events.